ChrisNeedham200/loadimpact-docs/jekyll/_v3/how-to-tutorials/how-to-open-firewall-to-load-impact-only.md

 ---
 layout: classic-docs
-title: How to open your firewall to Load Impact only
+title: How to open your firewall to LoadImpact only
-description: Methods to open your firewall to Load Impact traffic for testing purposes
+description: Methods to open your firewall to LoadImpact traffic for testing purposes
 categories: [how-to-tutorials]
 order: 6
 redirect_from: /knowledgebase/articles/377327-how-can-i-open-my-firewall-to-load-impact-traffic